DePaul University > About > Administration > Paul Zionts, PhD

-Paul Zionts was appointed dean of the College of Education
+Paul Zionts was appointed dean of the

 In his new position, Zionts leads one of the largest schools of education in the Chicago area.
-DePaul's College of Education offers degree programs in early childhood education; elementary, secondary and physical education; special education; world languages education; bilingual/bicultural education; curriculum studies; educational leadership; human services and counseling; and language, literacy and specialized instruction.
+DePaul's College of Education offers degree programs in early childhood education; elementary, secondary and physical education; special education; world language education; bilingual/bicultural education; curriculum studies; educational leadership; human services and counseling; and language, literacy and specialized instruction.

 Zionts is the author, co-author or editor of five books and more than 25 articles and chapters.
 A professor of special education, his research interests include educating children and youth with emotional and behavioral disorders, cognitive behavioral interventions and classroom management.

 While dean at University of Michigan-Dearborn, Zionts helped forge partnerships with organizations in the community.
 They included affiliations with two Southfield, Mich., public schools and the Oakwood Healthcare System to support programs for families, while enriching and expanding programming in the schools' child development and special education programs.
 He has held several national leadership positions, including president of the Council for Children with Behavior Disorders.